 Keep in mind that a first email is equivalent to a first impression, the way we do it can define the success of our initiatives.
 If it is an important mail, surely who receives it is a busy person so, even if he sees it, it is difficult for his mail to be read, and even if he does it is not easy to be answered.

 Your email has to stand out because not all messages in a person’s inbox receive the same importance.
 Next, we give you some advice so that you achieve what you want when you communicate.
-To get more guide & tips for job application visit surveygods.net and strictly follow it!
+To get more guides & tips for job applications visit surveygods.net and strictly follow it!

 Pay attention to the “subject”: do not put something generic like: ‘work’, ‘request’, ‘resume’, because there are thousands of people sending resumes, applications or looking for work.
 It is best to write something that identifies you and is easy to remember, for example, you can show your interest by putting something like “aspiring producer, interested in the new project”.
 Do not forget that the subject is a clue that the reader uses to know whether to open the email or not.